-Course: All PhD programmes in the Faculty of Science and Engineering and Faculty of Humanities and Social Sciences
+Course: PhD programmes in the Faculty of Science and Engineering and Faculty of Humanities and Social Sciences

-Country: Afghanistan, Albania, Azerbaijan, Bahrain, Bangladesh, Benin, Brunei, Burkina Faso, Cameroon, Chad, Comoros, Cote D’ivoire, Djibouti, Egypt, Gabon, Guinea-Bissau, Guyana, Indonesia, Iran, Iraq, Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Lebanon, Libya, Malaysia, Maldives, Mali, Mauritania, Morocco, Mozambique, Niger, Nigeria, Oman, Pakistan, Palestine, State of, Qatar, Saudi Arabia, Senegal, Sierra Leone, Somalia, Sudan, Suriname, Syria, Tajikistan, Togo, Tunisia, Turkey, Turkmenistan, Uganda, United Arab Emirates, Uzbekistan, Yemen
+Country: Azerbaijan, Bahrain, Bangladesh, Benin, Brunei, Burkina Faso, Cameroon, Chad, Comoros, Cote D’ivoire (Ivory Coast), Djibouti, Egypt, Gabon, Guinea-Bissau, Guyana, Indonesia, Iran, Iraq, Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Lebanon, Libya, Malaysia, Maldives, Mali, Mauritania, Morocco, Mozambique, Niger, Nigeria, Oman, Pakistan, Palestine, State of, Qatar, Saudi Arabia, Senegal, Sierra Leone, Somalia, Sudan, Suriname, Syria, Tajikistan, Togo, Tunisia, Turkey, Turkmenistan, Uganda, United Arab Emirates, Uzbekistan, Yemen

-Value: Full tuition fees and £970/month towards living costs.
+Value: Full tuition fees and £1,030/month towards living costs.

 No. of awards: Up to 10 per year.

-The scholarships, part of the IDB's Merit Scholarship Scheme for High Technology, offers up to 10 PhD students per year the opportunity to conduct their doctoral studies in QMUL's Faculty of Science and Engineering.
-2 scholarships are available in each of the following academic Schools:
+The scholarships, part of the Islamic Development Bank Scholarship Scheme offers up to 10 PhD students per year the opportunity to study fully funded PhDs in the Faculty of Science and Engineering and Faculty of Humanities and Social Sciences.

-Candidates should apply for the Islamic Development Bank's Merit Scholarship for High Technology according to their usual processes and deadlines as detailed on their web-pages.
+Candidates should apply for the Islamic Development Bank's website according to their usual processes and deadlines as detailed on their web pages.

 Hussein Walugembe, Uganda